EJSAHN/legacy-marker-rescue/README.md

 1. **Reusable code.** `src/legacy_marker_rescue/` contains small utilities for sequence handling, in-silico RAPD simulation, distance comparison, digitized segment tables, random-primer generation, and band-size bridging.
 2. **Validation scripts.** `scripts/validate_source_data.py` recomputes headline manuscript values from the derived source-data workbook rather than copying summary cells.
 The `scripts/examples/` directory contains small illustrative scripts for local inputs.
-3. **Derived source data and provenance.** `source_data/Supplementary_Data_S1.xlsx` contains the tables underlying the manuscript display items. `docs/provenance/` maps manuscript analysis stages to the workbook sheets used for public validation.
+3. **Derived source data and provenance.** `source_data/Supplementary_Data_S1.xlsx` contains the tables underlying the manuscript figures and tables. `docs/provenance/` maps manuscript analysis stages to the workbook sheets used for public validation.

 The repository is **not** presented as a one-command reconstruction of every analysis from raw publisher PDFs.
 Raw publisher PDFs, figure crops, display-item drawing code, and exploratory troubleshooting scripts are not included.